anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 and/or **Network Service**\ (s), defined by its functional and behavioural specification, including the service lifecycle.

+**Open Network Automation Platform (ONAP):** A LFN project developing a comprehensive platform for orchestration, management, and automation of network and edge computing services for network operators, cloud providers, and enterprises.

+**ONAP OpenLab:** ONAP community lab.

+**Open Platform for NFV (OPNFV):** A collaborative project under the Linux Foundation.
+OPNFV is now part of the LFN Anuket project.
+It aims to implement, test, and deploy tools for conformance and performance of NFV infrastructure.

+**OPNFV Verification Program (OVP):** An open-source, community-led compliance and verification program aiming to demonstrate the readiness and availability of commercial NFV products and services using OPNFV and ONAP components.

 **Platform:** A cloud capabilities type in which the cloud service user can deploy, manage and run customer-created or customer-acquired applications using one or more programming languages and one or more